-Leader Page: Page 0 of a file is called the leader page; it contains no file data, but only a collection of file properties, all of which are hints.
-The structure LD in AltoFileSys.D declares the format of a leader page; it contains the file name (n.b., this is only a hint so that a scavenging process that attempts to rebuild the file system may enter this file in a directory if it is not already in one); the times for creation, last read and last write; a pointer to the directory in which the file is thought to be entered (zeroes imply the system directory SysDir); a "hint" describing the last page of the file; and the "consecutive" bit which is a hint that the pages of the file lie at consecutive virtual disk addresses.
-The changeSerial field is related to version numbering: whenever a new version of a file "foo" is made, the changeSerial field of all other files "foo" (i.e., older versions) is incremented.
-Thus, a program that wishes to be sure that it is using the most recent version of a file, and is concerned about the relative position of that file in the list of version numbers, it can also keep and verify the changeSerial entry of the file.
+A pointer to the directory in which the file is thought to be entered (zeroes imply the system directory SysDir).

+A "hint" describing the last page of the file.

+A "consecutive" bit which is a hint that the pages of the file lie at consecutive virtual disk addresses.

+The changeSerial field related to version numbering: whenever a new version of a file "foo" is made, the changeSerial field of all other files "foo" (i.e., older versions) is incremented.
+Thus, a program that wishes to be sure that it is using the most recent version of a file can verify that changeSerial=0.
+If a program keeps an FP as a hint for a file, and is concerned about the relative position of that file in the list of version numbers, it can also keep and verify the changeSerial entry of the file.
+Version numbers have been deimplemented.